g-merrill/making-a-flask-react-app-from-scratch/README.md

 …
 ```
-) git commit and push before doing the following
+79) git commit and push before doing the following
-) In the terminal :
+80) In the terminal :
 ```
 $ cd react-frontend/
 $ npm run eject
 ```
-) When prompted to confirm, type y
+81) When prompted to confirm, type y
-) Once completed, in config/paths.js around line 72:
+82) Once completed, in config/paths.js around line 72, change appBuild to:
-) Change appBuild to:
 ```
   appBuild: resolveApp('../api/static/react'),
 ```
-) In web pack.config.js, control+F and command+D for 'static/' as necessary and erase them all, there should be around 8 of them
+83) In web pack.config.js, control+F and command+D for 'static/' as necessary and erase them all, there should be around 8 of them
-) Down around line ~528, in plugins: [ new HtmlWebpackPlugin( Object.assign etc, beneath the inject and template lines, write the following:
+84) Down around line ~528, in plugins: [ new HtmlWebpackPlugin( Object.assign etc, beneath the inject and template lines, write the following:
 ```
           filename: '../../templates/index.html',
 ```
-) In public/index.html, underneath the <title> tag, write :
+85) In public/index.html, underneath the <title> tag, write :
 ```
     <script>window.token = "{{ token }}"</script>
 ```
-) In the react frontend, in App.js, can put the following anywhere you want to test if things are properly working :
+86) In the react frontend, in App.js, can put the following anywhere you want to test if things are properly working :
 ```
       <p>My Token = { window.token }</p>
 ```
-) In package.json, add a homepage top-level variable:
+87) In package.json, add a homepage top-level variable:
 ```
 …
   "private": true,